 You can also embed a feed of upcoming events that have certain tags – say, ‘Research seminars’.
 For example, some departments do this on their research landing page.

-- Browse to the page where you want to add the events list.
+- Go to the page where you want to add the events list.

-- Go to Edit > Edit centre content (or Edit right content, as appropriate).
+- Go to Edit > Edit centre content or Edit right content.

-- Place your cursor in the content editor where you want to add the events list.
+- Place your cursor in the visual editor where you want to add the events list.

-In the toolbar, select Insert a > Events list.
-The Insert events list window appears:
+In the toolbar, select Insert a > Calendar/events feed.
+The Calendar/events feed window appears:

 - In the Page path box, select the page picker button and browse to the location of the calendar you want to take a feed from.
 Alternatively, type the relative URL of the calendar (without the

 Choose one of the Show up to options: